brannigans1aw/finance/README.md

 ## Design

-We will try to seperate apps as much as possible, designing small tools that do one thing very well.
-This means that each part should should articulate what specific action it does and no more.
-Then we can chain these tools together to get the results we want.
-As much as possible, tools should be created as stand alone repos.
+We will try to separate apps, so  that each part does one specific action and no more.
+The apps should then chain together to get the results we want.

 ## Parts